 SYNOPSIS: The United States Aerospace industry has taken a major step towards international co-operation in manned space flight.

-SYNOPSIS: The United States Aerospace industry has taken a major step towards international co-operation in manned space flight.
+Background: SYNOPSIS: The United States Aerospace industry has taken a major step towards international co-operation in manned space flight.
 North American Rockwell's Space Division has selected two major European industrial firms, Messerschmitt-Boelkow-Blohm, of West Germany, and England's British Aircraft Corporation, to assist in a design study of the upcoming Space Shuttle transportation system.
 The European firms will each send a team of engineers, under financing by their respective Governments, to North American Rockwell's Downey, California, facility, two participate in the study.

 The study, being performed under contract to the NASA-manned spacecraft centre, will result in a preliminary design for a two-stage fully re-usable Space Vehicle which could be operational in the late 1970's.
 On a typical mission, the Booster . . .